-- (a) At least two independent inertial navigation systems (INS); - (b) At least two flight management systems (FMS)/navigation sensor combinations (or equivalent); - (c) At least two independent approved GPS navigation systems acceptable for primary means of Oceanic and Remote Continental navigation in oceanic and remote areas; - (d) INS that use a mixed position solution (e.g., triple mix); or - (e) At least two approved independent LRNS from the list below: - INS. - FMS/navigation sensor combination (or equivalent). - GPS navigation system approved for Oceanic and Remote Continental navigation in oceanic and remote areas. - (11) Thirty-four minutes is the maximum allowable time for which FDE capability is projected to be unavailable on any one event.
+- (10) At RNP 10 dispatch, at least one of the navigation system configurations listed below must be installed and operational: - (a) At least two independent inertial navigation systems (INS); - (b) At least two flight management systems (FMS)/navigation sensor combinations (or equivalent); - (c) At least two independent approved GPS navigation systems acceptable for primary means of Oceanic and Remote Continental navigation in oceanic and remote areas; - (d) INS that use a mixed position solution (e.g., triple mix); or - (e) At least two approved independent LRNS from the list below: - INS. - FMS/navigation sensor combination (or equivalent). - GPS navigation system approved for Oceanic and Remote Continental navigation in oceanic and remote areas. - (11) Thirty-four minutes is the maximum allowable time for which FDE capability is projected to be unavailable on any one event.
 This maximum outage time must be included as a condition of the RNP 10 operational approval.
 If predictions indicate that the maximum allowable FDE outage will be exceeded, the operation must be rescheduled to a time when FDE is available. - e.
 Operation on Routes or in Areas where an RNP is Specified.
-Operations in areas or on routes where an RNP is specified must be conducted in accordance with the following limitations and provisions: - (1) At dispatch, one of the navigation system configurations listed in subparagraph d (8), (9) or (10) above must be installed, operational, and (as listed in subparagraph b, Table 1) approved for the specified RNP (or better). - (2) The certificate holder must ensure that the airplane navigation system will provide the specified RNP for the planned flight time in the airspace and, if applicable, that the airplane will be operated in the RNP area of operation established using the RNP time limit listed in Table 1. - (3) The International Civil Aviation Organization (ICAO) flight plan filed with the Air Traffic Service Provider (ATSP) must show that the airplane and certificate holder are approved for the specified RNP (or better). - f.
+Operations in areas or on routes where an RNP is specified must be conducted in accordance with the following limitations and provisions: - (1) At dispatch, one of the navigation system configurations listed in subparagraph d (8), (9) or (10) above must be installed, operational, and (as listed in subparagraph b, Table 1) approved for the specified RNP (or better). - (2) The certificate holder must ensure that the airplane navigation system will provide the specified RNP for the planned flight time in the airspace and, if applicable, that the airplane will be operated in the RNP area of operation established using the RNP time limit listed in Table 1. - (3) The International Civil Aviation Organization (ICAO) flight plan filed with the Air Traffic Service Provider (ATSP) must show that the airplane and certificate holder are approved for the specified RNP (or better).

+B036-4 Certificate No.: UG8A235J Amdt.
+No: 80

+- f.
 Deviations to RNP Requirements.
 The Administrator may authorize a certificate holder to deviate from RNP requirements in subparagraph d for a specific individual flight in airspace where an RNP is specified, if the ATSP determined that the airplane will not interfere with, or impose a burden on other operators.
-Operations conducted under such authority will be conducted in accordance with the following limitations and provisions:

-B036-4 Certificate No.: UG8A235J Amdt.
-No: 79

-- (1) If fuel planning is predicated on en route climb to flight levels where RNP is normally required, an appropriate request must be coordinated in advance of the flight with the ATSP. - (2) The appropriate information blocks in the ICAO flight plan filed with the ATSP must show that the airplane is not approved for the specified RNP. - (3) At dispatch, at least one of the navigation system configurations listed in subparagraph d(8), (9) or (10) above must be installed and operational.
+Operations conducted under such authority will be conducted in accordance with the following limitations and provisions: - (1) If fuel planning is predicated on en route climb to flight levels where RNP is normally required, an appropriate request must be coordinated in advance of the flight with the ATSP. - (2) The appropriate information blocks in the ICAO flight plan filed with the ATSP must show that the airplane is not approved for the specified RNP. - (3) At dispatch, at least one of the navigation system configurations listed in subparagraph d(8), (9) or (10) above must be installed and operational.

-Pentastar Aviation Charter, Inc. B036-5 Certificate No.: UG8A235J
+Pentastar Aviation Charter, Inc. B036-5